buildkite/terraform-provider-buildkite/docs/resources/organization_rule.md

 ## Import

-Import is supported using the following syntax:
+Using `terraform import`, import resources using the `id`.
+For example:
 ```shell
 # import an organization rule resource using the rules GraphQL ID
 #